 Permanent Status

-Probationary status may be extended by the employee’s supervisor.
+Probationary status may be extended by the employee’s supervisor for a documented reason.

 Once an OE employee successfully completes all phases of a probationary period, they are considered permanent and no longer probationary.

-Permanence employees to go through OE disciplinary, performance improvement, and grievance policies if considered for termination.
+Permanence (what?) entitleentitles employees to go through OE disciplinary, performance improvement, and grievance policies if considered for separation and/or termination.

 Permanence entitles employees to be considered for promotion plans.